Q:

 Toluene and ethyl acetate cleaning efficiency comparison test

-In the chemical industry, cleaning efficiency is an important indicator to measure the performance of cleaning agents.
-The choice of cleaning agent directly affects the production efficiency and product quality, so it is particularly important to compare the performance of different cleaning agents.
-This article will focus on the "toluene and ethyl acetate cleaning efficiency comparison test" this topic for a detailed analysis, in order to provide a reference for the relevant industry.
+In the chemical sector, cleaning efficiency is an crucial indicator to measure the performance of cleaning agents.
+And The choice of cleaning agent immediately affects the production efficiency and product condition, so it's particularly crucial to compare the performance of different cleaning agents.
+In my experience, This article will focus on the "toluene and ethyl acetate cleaning efficiency comparison test" this topic to a detailed analysis, in order to provide a reference to the relevant sector.
+Moreover

 1. cleaning agent basic characteristics

-2. Ethyl acetate Ethyl acetate is also an organic solvent, but its polarity is high, and its solubility is mainly reflected in the dissolution of polar substances.
-Ethyl acetate is commonly used in the electronics industry and precision cleaning because of its low surface tension and excellent decontamination ability.
+Ethyl acetate is also an organic solvent-based products, however its polarity is high, and its solubility is mainly reflected in the dissolution of polar substances.
+Ethyl acetate is frequently applied in the electronics sector and precision cleaning due to its low surface tension and excellent decontamination ability.

-In order to compare the cleaning efficiency of toluene and ethyl acetate, we designed an experiment to simulate the industrial cleaning scenario.
-The main purpose of the experiment is:
+In order to compare the cleaning efficiency of toluene and ethyl acetate, we designed an experiment to simulate the manufacturing cleaning scenario.
+I've found that The main purpose of the experiment is:

 3. test method